serhii-voitenko98/debounce.js/README.md

-## Simple solution for debounce function in JavaScript using closure.
+## Simple solution of debounce function in JavaScript using closure.
 ### Here is an example of usage inside example.js and example.html files.